Nifty April futures trade with premium

-Tata Power, Tata Steel and HDFC Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+HDFC Bank, Reliance Industries and RBL Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The April 2022 F&O contracts will expire on 28 April 2022.